-To be early gifted implies the ideal combination of a range of parameters, both intrinsic and extrinsic.
+parameters, both intrinsic and extrinsic.
 The parameters distinguishing sustained and renorming gifted may be understood as follows.
-Sustained gifted had later pruning onset and so could use their connectivity resources for longer (indeed, via longer growth, perhaps immunising these connections loss).
+Sustained gifted had later pruning onset and so could use their connectivity resources for longer (indeed, via longer growth, these connections were perhaps immunised to loss because they had the opportunity to grow stronger).
 Sustained gifted had a higher semantic learning rate.
-This enables this particular type of network to use semantic input to facilitate exception verb learning, and so allow the phonological pathway to learn regular verbs, delivering a better computational division of labour for processing this particular domain.
+This enables this particular type of network to adopt an effective task learning strategy: to use semantic input to facilitate exception verb learning and so allow the phonological pathway to learn regular verbs.
+This delivered a better computational division of labour for processing this particular domain.
 The sustained gifted networks had a richer environment, whereas the renorming had a normal environment, on average.